JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_completion.md

 Two types of code completion can be provided by custom language plugins: reference completion and contributor-based completion.

-Reference completion is easier to implement, but supports only the basic completion action.
+Reference completion is easier to implement but supports only the basic completion action.

 Contributor-based completion provides more features, supports all completion types (<ui-path>Code | Code Completion | Basic</ui-path> and <ui-path>Type Matching</ui-path>),